Nine Lives (2016 film): Plot

 Tom is visited by Felix, who is able to talk to him and knows what happened.
-Felix warns Tom to reevaluate his priorities, connect with his family, and avoid past mistakes within one week or else remain as a cat forever.
+Felix warns him to reevaluate his priorities, connect with his family, and avoid past mistakes within one week or else remain as a cat forever.
 When Lara and Rebecca take Mr. Fuzzypants home, he acts in an odd and stubborn way to try to convince his wife and daughter that he is actually Tom.
 This only drives them mad and he slowly comes to see how much he has ignored his family.

-He suspects that Lara is cheating on him with model Josh Myers and they had been looking at houses together as a prelude to divorcing him.
+Tom discovers Lara had been cheating on him with model Josh Myers and they had been looking at houses together as a prelude to divorcing him.
 This motivates him to try to make her happy.
 He also learns that Ian is trying to make the company public with the help of the board of directors to take power from Tom, even though David is trying to stop him.
 Ian fires David from the company and plans to announce that the company will be sold at the party for the new tower opening.

-Eventually, Rebecca realizes that Mr. Fuzzypants is really her father.
+Eventually, Rebecca realizes Mr. Fuzzypants is really her father.
 Meanwhile, Tom's body is in crisis at the hospital and Lara, David, and Rebecca all go there.
 Rebecca has the cat hidden in her backpack.
-In a moment alone, David apologizes to Tom for failing to save the company and takes Tom's ID badge, implying he will commit suicide at the tower.
-At the hospital, Lara and Dr. Cole plan for Lara to sign a DNR, which is a legal form, indicating that if Tom's heart stops beating, they won't save him.
-Rebecca calls to the cat to come prove he is really Tom, but Tom remembers what Felix said about love being sacrifice and decides to save David instead, sacrificing his only chance at regaining his humanity.
+While alone, David apologizes to Tom for failing to save the company and takes Tom's ID badge, implying he will commit suicide at the tower.
+At the hospital, Lara and Dr. Cole plan for Lara to sign a DNR.
+Rebecca asks the cat to prove he is really Tom, but remembering that Felix said love is about sacrifice, decides to save David instead, sacrificing his only chance at regaining his humanity.

 At the tower, David jumps off the building and the cat jumps after him pulling a cable.
 It is then revealed that David is wearing a BASE jumping parachute.
-He lands in the middle of the party, presents the articles of incorporation of the company, and announces that he now controls his father's 51% of the stock.
+He lands in the middle of the party, presents the company's articles of incorporation, and announces that he now controls his father's 51% of the stock.
 He says the company will remain a family company and fires Ian.

 Although the cat is not seen landing, Tom wakes up from his coma just in time to see David's announcement on the television.
 Meanwhile, Ian passes Felix who tells him to hang up his cell phone.
-Ian ignores him, but is then hit by a car, and his consciousness transfers into a cat that Felix takes back to his shop.
+He ignores him, but is then hit by a car, and his consciousness transfers into a cat that Felix takes back to his shop.